-Apparently every woman that was once a Girl Scout remembers an activity whereshe put cream in a glass jar and vigorously shook it until it turned into butter.
-Kelly green never being my color, I wasn’t a Girl Scout, nor did I know that making butter was such a simple process.
-I assumed you needed a churn, a bonnet, perhaps a 19th century farmhouse.
-How wonderful to learn that homemade butter can be made in a stand mixer!
+Apparently every woman that was once a Girl Scout remembers an activity where she put cream in a glass jar and vigorously shook it until it turned into butter.

 For those of you who remember my stand mixer fire, I just received a new one in the mail after Kitchen Aid confirmed that, yes, the previous one was defective.

 Toss 2 cups of room temperature heavy cream into the bowl and start mixing it on speed 4 or 5.
 (I used organic cream from Ronnybrook Farm in the Hudson Valley.)